Transforming Foundation Industries challenge

 - Securing jobs for the future across the UK: The sector provides almost 500,000 skilled jobs in 31,400 firms, mainly in areas outside of London and the South East

 - Anchoring high value manufacturing in the UK: these sectors underpin high value manufacturing and without them, the UK will become less competitive

-- Provide anchor investment for a new £50 million facility to accelerate development of promising clean technologies
+- Provide anchor investment facility to accelerate development of promising clean glass technologies

 - Industry-led research into new ways to reduce waste and energy use